Homosexuality in the Qur'an and Hadith;

 engaged in both same-sex behavior with each other, and opposite-sex behavior

+with their wives.
 The Hebrew Scriptures appear to differ.
 They link the destruction to

-two happenings:
+two events:

 The attempts by the men of Sodom to rape the angels.
+Rape

-The insensitivity of the people of Sodom to the plight of the widows,
+The insensitivity of the people of Sodom:

-orphaned children, visitors, and poor as described in other verses in the
+As described in other verses in the

 Genesis 19 does not suggest that the men of Sodom were bisexual and